 All behavior has a purpose.
 It’s a form of communication from our minds and bodies, whether we are cognizant of it or not.
 Rather than being strictly an expression of our personalities or feelings, behaviors are often rooted in basic instinct.
 Think of it this way: a brand new baby doesn’t cry for no reason, it cries because it needs something.
-Most often something very basic, and it has essentially one modality to express that; through its behavior.
+Most often something very basic, and it has essentially one approach as to express that; through its behavior.
 Often times people’s behavior is simply the manifestation of their inner child crying out for help.
-If I’m going to share my journey I feel like I should distinguish what mental illness and mental health are, and what they mean to me.
+If I’m going to share my journey I’d like to distinguish what mental illness and mental health are, and what they mean to me.

 Mental illness as defined by the Diagnostic and Statistical Manual of Mental Disorders: